ckc2007/Test-Your-Code-Knowledge-Online-Quiz/README.md

 ```

-The following is a screenshot of the deployed page
+The above is a screenshot of the deployed page

 ```